-The following alphabet fishing game is a fun way for children to practice identifying and matching the uppercase and lowercase letters of the alphabet.
+Overview: The following alphabet fishing game is a fun way for children to practice identifying and matching the uppercase and lowercase letters of the alphabet.
 Fifty-two letter cards are provided in this set.
 Two extra cards are provided that do not have any letters printed on them.
 These two cards can be glued and laminated together to create a coin.
 To decide who goes first between two players, students can call "fish" or "worm" while tossing the coin.
-A card with the game title and directions for play and modification is also included.
+A card with the game title and directions for play as well as possible modifications are included.

 Directions for Alphabet Fishing Game: